micmejia/bible-dump/NKJV/Daniel/Dan 12.md

 "At that time Michael shall stand up, The great prince who stands _watch_ over the sons of your people; And there shall be a time of trouble, Such as never was since there was a nation, _Even_ to that time.
 And at that time your people shall be delivered, Every one who is found written in the book.

 ###### 2
-And many of those who sleep in the dust of the earth shall awake, Some to everlasting life, Some to shame _and_ everlasting [^a]contempt.
+And many of those who sleep in the dust of the earth shall awake, Some to everlasting life, Some to shame _and_ everlasting contempt.

 ###### 3
 Those who are wise shall shine Like the brightness of the firmament, And those who turn many to righteousness Like the stars forever and ever.